Pie-Systems/devise-passkeys/README.md

 The following fields are required:

-- `label:string` (required, cannot be blank you'll want to scope it to the Devise-enabled model)
+- `label:string` Differentiates Passkeys in the UI.
+It can be auto generated.
+Example: `email@test.com SomeBrowser AnApp`
 - `external_id:string`
 - `public_key:string`
 - `sign_count:integer`